Right now, as we speak, you don't need to watch it.

 It doesn't?

-Well, what about it's not looking good in Wisconsin?
+What about it's not looking good in Wisconsin?

-Now you're down doubled it.
+Now you're down-doubled it.

-We're never going to win Wisconsin.
+We were never going to win Wisconsin.

 Yes, you were.